bissochan-UNI/IOT-Group25/README.md

 3. **Operation**:
    - Use the physical buttons to navigate through the menu and select tasks.
    - Monitor the LCD screen for real-time updates and feedback.
-   - Observe the LEDs and buzzer for alerts and system states.
+   - Observe the LEDs for alerts and system states.

 ## Link utili